windup/windup-quickstarts/ejb-beanutils-async/README.md

 What is it?
 -----------

-The BeanUtils AsyncronousMethod is not compatible with JBoss EAP Remote EJBs, and should be replaced with the Java EE 6 @Asyncronous annotation
+The BeanUtils AsynchronousMethod is not compatible with JBoss EAP Remote EJBs, and should be replaced with the Java EE 6 @Asynchronous annotation

 Review the Quickstart Code
 -------------------------

 The `EjbBeanUtilsAsyncUsageRuleProvider` class extends `WindupRuleProvider` and overrides the following methods:

-* `getConfiguration(GraphContext context)`: This method looks for annotations named "com.beanutils.async.AsyncronousMethod".
-When found, it adds the text "BeanUtils Asyncronous is not compatible with JBoss EAP Remote EJBs, and should be replaced with the Java EE 6 @Asyncronous annotation." to the report and points the person to the JBoss EAP 6 documentation.
+* `getConfiguration(GraphContext context)`: This method looks for annotations named "com.beanutils.async.AsynchronousMethod".
+When found, it adds the text "BeanUtils Asynchronous is not compatible with JBoss EAP Remote EJBs, and should be replaced with the Java EE 6 @Asynchronous annotation." to the report and points the person to the JBoss EAP 6 documentation.

 System requirements
 -------------------